riccardo-df/aggTrees/README.md

 y <- mu0 + D * (mu1 - mu0) + rnorm(n)
 ```

-As a first step, we need to estimate CATEs.
+As a first step, we need to estimate the CATEs.
 We can do this with any estimator we like.
 Then, in the second step we construct a tree using the CATEs as an outcome.
-Given the tree, we can compute node predictions (i.e., GATEs) as we like.
+Given the tree, we can compute node predictions (i.e., the GATEs) as we like.
 All of this is done by the `build_aggtree` function.
-By default, `build_aggtree` estimate CATEs internally via a [causal forest](https://github.com/grf-labs/grf/blob/master/r-package/grf/R/causal_forest.R).
-Alternatively, we can override this by using the `cates` argument to input estimated CATEs.
+By default, `build_aggtree` estimates the CATEs internally via a [causal forest](https://github.com/grf-labs/grf/blob/master/r-package/grf/R/causal_forest.R).
+Alternatively, we can override this by using the `cates` argument to input the estimated CATEs.
 When this is the case, we also need to specify `is_honest`, a logical vector denoting which observations we allocated to the honest sample.
 This way, `build_aggtree` knows which observations must be used to construct the tree and compute node predictions.
 In the following chunk of code, I illustrate a typical usage of `build_aggtree`.
 I set `method == "aipw"` to compute node predictions by constructing and averaging doubly-robust scores.

 ```
 ## Construct sequence of groupings.
 CATEs estimated internally.
 groupings <- build_aggtree(y, D, X, method = "aipw")

-## Alternatively, we can estimate CATEs and pass them.
+## Alternatively, we can estimate the CATEs and pass them.
 splits <- sample_split(length(y), training_frac = 0.5)
 training_idx <- splits$training_idx
 honest_idx <- splits$honest_idx